 Something special is happening in the heart of New York State.
-Cooperstown is known primarily as the home of baseball with the Baseball Ball of Fame, baseball wax museums, an endless array of baseball-centric collectible stores, and, of course, the dozens of baseball fields that bring in thousands of young kids from around the world to partake in endless rounds of tournaments; this is baseball country.
+Cooperstown is known primarily as the home of baseball with the National Baseball Hall of Fame and Museum, baseball wax museum, an endless array of baseball-centric collectible stores, and, of course, the dozens of baseball fields that bring in thousands of young kids from around the world to partake in endless rounds of tournaments; this is baseball country.
 HOWEVER, while America’s pastime is the primary driver of the economy in the town of less than two thousand, it’s not what CALLS to people who make it their home.
 That is a much deeper, almost more straightforward reason making the Otsego County of New York so unique.
 Let’s find out what’s happening in Cooperstown.

 Play